-Few buildings have histories as colorful as that of the National Hotel Artist Lofts.
-Built in 1870 as an opera house, the building enjoyed a glamorous but brief reign as Galveston’s cultural centerpiece, and survived the great hurricane of 1900 that leveled much of Galveston.
-Developed at a cost of $3.6 million, this important Galveston landmark has been reborn as the National Hotel Artist Lofts, a 27-unit artist live/work building that includes ground-floor commercial space.
-The National Hotel Artist Lofts played a key role in the renaissance of the Strand, a National Historic Landmark District with many Victorian-era buildings, which has become a major tourist attraction.
+Originally built as an opera house in 1870, the building enjoyed a glamourous but brief reign as Galveston's cultural centerpiece.
+This important landmark has now been reborn as the National Hotel Artist Lofts, featuring 27 units of affordable live/work space for creatives and their families and ground-floor commercial space.
+The project has played a key role in the renaissance of the Strand, a National Historic Landmark District with many Victorian-era buildings, which has become a major tourist attraction.

 Architect: Michael Gaertner & Associates